 What is an “NPE”?

-For those of you not working at a Federal agency, the acronym ‘NPE’ may be foreign.
+For those not working at a Federal agency, the acronym ‘NPE’ may be foreign.
 Or you may know it as service accounts for non-federal organizations.
 Like any other industry, the US Federal government often has a language of its own.
-In this instance, NPE stands for non-person entity and is defined as “An entity with a digital identity that acts in cyberspace, but is not a human actor.”
+In this instance, NPE stands for non-person entity and is defined as “An entity with a digital identity that acts in cyberspace but is not a human actor.”
 This cyberspace includes machines, organizations, hardware devices, software applications, code, containers, and information artifacts.
-For those of you outside of the federal government, think of NPEs as service accounts in the commercial sector.
+For those outside the federal government, think of NPEs as service accounts in the commercial sector.

 Why you should be monitoring NPE behavior

-74% of data breaches start with privileged credential abuse. (source)
+74% of data breaches start with privileged credential abuse.
+[Forbes]

 Federal agencies and commercial businesses rely on a stable and secure foundation of infrastructure, applications, and data.
 Protecting this foundation has become a huge security challenge given the diversity and ever-expanding types of devices, applications, and workload types (cloud, virtual, containers, bare metal) while maintaining operations and services.
 To exacerbate this, add the potential risks associated with undetected or unmanaged non-person entities.
 Where is an agency or team to start?

-NPEs have a long shelf life, as they are deployed to support administrative or infrastructure processes (used to act on the behalf of a person) mostly to support applications.
-They are not easily traceable to an individual user which enables them to be run unbeknownst to security teams, enabling unfettered access.
-They run in the background, execute system commands, and are rarely rotated which makes them a valuable target for attackers.
+NPEs have a long shelf life, as they are deployed to support administrative or infrastructure processes (used to act on behalf of a person) mostly to support applications.
+They are not easily traceable to an individual user, which enables them to be run unbeknownst to security teams, enabling unfettered access.
+They run in the background, execute system commands, and are rarely rotated, which makes them valuable targets for attackers.
 Once compromised, unmonitored NPEs can enable a “free for all” across your infrastructure and sensitive data without you knowing they are there – helping themselves to a bountiful harvest.

 Overall, “as technology evolves, the Government must offer flexible solutions to meet changing technology needs and shift the focus from managing the lifecycle of credentials to the lifecycle of identities.”
-Without key controls around detecting and managing the risks of these entities, bad actors are able to “live off the land” and move laterally and with impunity once the NPE credentials have been accessed.
+Without key controls around detecting and managing the risks of these entities, bad actors can “live off the land” and move laterally and with impunity once the NPE credentials have been accessed.

 Security teams of all kinds – federal and commercial focused – need to take a focused approach to NPE risk protection.
-It’s important to:
+It’s essential to

-- Profile and Baseline Normal Behavior – profile the behavior of all NPE across the application environment in real-time to automatically establish allow-list policies and interactions based on known and normal behavior.
+- Profile and baseline normal behavior – profile the behavior of all NPEs across the application environment in real-time to automatically establish allow-list policies and interactions based on known and normal behavior.

-Whether they are called NPEs or Service Accounts, TrueFort automatically detects, reports, and enforces usage policies across your servers, workloads, and applications, notifying your security teams and agencies of suspicious behavior that strays from established normal, approved actions.
+Whether they are called NPEs or service accounts, we automatically detect, report, and enforce usage policies across servers, workloads, and applications, notifying security teams and agencies of suspicious behavior that strays from established normal, approved actions.